International Hockey League (1945–2001)

 The International Hockey League (IHL) was a minor professional ice hockey league in the United States and Canada that operated from 1945 to 2001.
-The IHL served as the National Hockey League's alternate farm system to the American Hockey League (AHL).
+The IHL served as the National Hockey League (NHL)'s alternate farm system to the American Hockey League (AHL).
 After 56 years of operation, financial instability led to the league's demise.
 Six of the surviving seven teams merged into the AHL in 2001.

 History

 Early years

 The IHL was formed on December 5, 1945, in a three-hour meeting at the Norton Palmer Hotel in Windsor, Ontario.
-In attendance were Jack Adams (coach of the Detroit Red Wings), Fred Huber (Red Wings public relations), Frank Gallagher (later league commissioner), Lloyd Pollock (Windsor hockey pioneer), Gerald McHugh (Windsor lawyer), Len Hebert, Len Loree and Bill Beckman.
+In attendance were Jack Adams (coach of the Detroit Red Wings), Fred Huber (Red Wings public relations), Frank Gallagher (amateur hockey organizer in Detroit and Windsor), Lloyd Pollock (Windsor hockey pioneer), Gerald McHugh (Windsor lawyer), Len Hebert, Len Loree and Bill Beckman.
 The league began operations in the 1945–46 IHL season with four teams in Windsor and Detroit, and operated as semi-professional league.

 In 1947, a team from Toledo, Ohio, joined the league, and the following year the IHL expanded significantly, with teams in four additional U.S. cities.
 The expansion did not take hold, and for 1949–50, the league was back down to teams in Detroit and Windsor as well as two nearby Canadian cities, Sarnia, Ontario, and Chatham, Ontario.
 Windsor dropped out in 1950, and expansion into the U.S. began again, with Toledo rejoining the league and new teams in Grand Rapids, Michigan (1950), Troy, Ohio, (1951), Cincinnati (1952), Fort Wayne, Indiana (1952), and Milwaukee (1952).
 At the same time, the last Canadian team left the league in 1952, when the Chatham Maroons pulled out.
 Three new U.S. cities were added in 1953.
 The league would expand and shrink between five and nine teams through the 1950s, with another major expansion in 1959.
 In the 1962–63 season, the IHL played an interlocking schedule with the NHL-owned Eastern Professional Hockey League, which itself folded after its 1962–63 season.
 After 11 seasons as a strictly U.S.-based league, the IHL admitted two Canadian teams in 1963, with the Windsor Bulldogs and the return of the Chatham Maroons.
 Both teams dropped out after one season, however, and the league would not have a Canadian team again until 1996.